 Neighborhood investment

 - Making lighting and art improvements at SEPTA rail line underpasses.
-These steps will promote safety and community connections.
+These steps promote safety and community connections.
 The Mural Arts Program, Pennsylvania Horticultural Society, and the Streets Department are key partners.

 - Increasing access to recreation and community programs at the 8th and Diamond Playground.
 Residents are guiding these improvements.